siddharthvij10/BITS_Mtech/MLOPS/Session4/Readme.md

 - `data/`: Directory for storing the dataset.
 - `samples/`: Directory for storing the samples for inferences.
 - `predictions/`: Directory for storing the predictions of samples.

-## Setup

-### Prerequisites
-- Docker installed on your system.
-- Kaggle API key for dataset download.

 ### Docker Image
 The Docker image should include all dependencies and have your Python package installed for training, evaluation, and inference.
 To build the Docker image: